ktrrbypass/ResSetter17/README.md

 - Tested on iPad Air 2 iOS 15.8

 ### WARNING
-- Make a backup beforehand, some have reported bootloops.
+- Make a backup beforehand, YOU CAN BOOTLOOP
 - I am NOT responsible for any bootloops/bricking of your devices

 ## Usage